 Tim and I have been together since 2008.
 Oscar and I have been together longer.
 He’s been my fluffy bubbie, eater of shoe laces, and failure at mouse catching since 2005.
 We’ve been through a lot together, and our relationship seems to be that of a sit-com: I being the emotional, oft-foolish, bumbling character who learns an important lesson at the end of each episode; he being the aloof cat who judges me then demands food.
 But he’s cute, so it works.

-In April 2016 I was diagnosed with MS (the whole wild experience is outlined in this blog post).
-I don’t talk about it too much because there isn’t a whole lot to talk about.
-As far as symptoms and life-interruptions go, I have none.
+In April 2016 I was diagnosed with MS. I don’t talk about it too much because there isn’t a whole lot to talk about.
+As far as symptoms and life-interruptions go, I have very few.
 I am one of the extremely lucky few who was diagnosed early and quickly.
 I have no physical symptoms and have been exacerbation-free since I started treatment.
 In my thank-you speech would be my husband, for caring for me when things were rough, my doctors for being the best in their field, and a surprise appearance from the pharmaceutical company that makes my treatment.
 If it wasn’t for them and their free drug program I wouldn’t have been able to use one of the most successful treatments for MS available.
 (To learn more about MS click here.)

 It is true that you are never finished discovering yourself.
 One day I decided I was going to paint, just for the hell of it, and as an outlet for some heavy emotions I was feeling.
 This is the result of that session and the start of a new hobby.
 I never knew I was even a half-way decent painter, now I can’t get enough.
 Check out the Artwork page to see more of my work!